What type of antenna do I need?

 your business.

-Absolutely not.
 CB radios are only permitted to operate at 5 watts (input)

 which is about 4 watts out.
 Using any additional power is illegal and can